www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 For testing purposes the authentication and authorization system is used, to only provide server CPU and RAM usage in real time to the administrator of the server.
 # Tasks
-* [ ] Visualize constraint graph, in order to double-check the problem definition by hand.
-  This makes it also easier for users to find problems in their optimization definition.
-    * [x] Try out `Constraint#graph()`. -> The result is too technical and the overview is bad.
-    * [ ] Make the constraint graph nice and easier to read.
-This method can be adjusted as wanted, as the exact format was never important.
-        * [ ] Make it more compact via an argument for `Tree#toCommonMarkString`.
-        * [ ] Argumentation -> Arguments
-    * [ ] Try out to render this as a normal nested HTML list.
-        * [ ] Support HTML form fields.
-        * [ ] Use HTML form field for the constraint graph.
 * [ ] Support complex problems with the default optimization.
     * [ ] Move default optimization to the editor itself.
     * [ ] Extend default optimization method.